 You might get away with a powerful 3/4hp door opener for lighter doors – modern versions can often tune down the amount of force they use.
 In some cases, the extra power may just mean a quieter, smoother operation.

 If you’re shopping for a new garage door opener, however, it’s best to match the power with what the motor needs to pull.

 You wouldn’t exactly put a V8 in a go-kart, would you?

-Same goes for door openers!
+The same goes for door openers!

 Is Horsepower the Only Important Factor?